 Imgur is an image hosting and community discussion site.
 In 2017, it was the 11th-most popular site in the United States and 38th-most popular in the world.
 It was founded by Alan Schaaf in 2009 while he was a computer science student at Ohio University.

 The site hosts still and animated images uploaded by users, who can vote and comment on each other's submissions.
-A mobile app is available, which can be used to take photos on an Android or iOS mobile device and upload them directly to Imgur.
+A mobile app is available, which can take photos on an Android or iOS mobile device and upload them directly to Imgur.

 How Imgur was born